 (4) An application for regulation of temporary residence for other purposes or purposes of residence of digital nomads may be submitted by a third-country national after the expiry of six months from the expiration of temporary residence granted for other purposes or purposes of residence of digital nomads.

 That is all of it.
 If you think that seems a little skimpy, you would not be wrong.
-Let’s now move on to the next section where we address open questions.

 While the law defining digital nomads in Croatia is brief, what it does say is very telling.